 134Q.
-Spain in the Eighteenth Century (4)See Colloquia, below.
+Spain in the Eighteenth Century (4) See Colloquia, below.
 135. Spain since 1808 (4) Resistance to Napoleon, Liberal revolution, Carlist wars and the era of pronunciamientos.
 Industrialization, urbanization, Krausism, socialism, anarchism.
 The Primo dictatorship, the Republic, the Civil War, and the Franco regime, 1923-present.
 Prerequisite: upper-division standing or permission of the instructor.
-1350.
-Colloquium on the Spanish Civil War (4) See Colloguia, helow.
+135Q.
+Colloquium on the Spanish Civil War (4) See Colloquia, below.
 136. Peasant and Proletarian Movements in Spain (4) Peasant ideologies, cantonalism, rural anarchism in the nineteenth century; socialist and anarcho-syndicalist labor federations; Left parties and collectivist experiments of the 1930's.
 Prerequisite: permission of the instructor.
-(Not to be offered 1975/76.)
+(Not to be offered 1976/77.)
 136Q.
 Colloquium on Spain since 1790 (4) See Colloquia, below.
 137A-B. Latin America: Colonial Design and Modern Reality (4-4) The evolution of Latin America: the first quarter covers the aboriginal civilizations and the Iberian colonies; the second quarter will discuss the early republics and the modern nations.
 A political background will be presented but emphasis will be on the demographic, economic, and social problems.
 (137A is not a requirement for 137B.)
 Prerequisite: upper-division standing or permission of the instructor.
 137Q.
-Colonial Latin America (4) See Colloquia, helow.
+Colonial Latin America (4) See Colloquia, below.
+Gee Concquia, Delow.

 139. Social History of Early Colonial Spanish America (4) A lecture-discussion course on the development of urban and rural societies in Spanish America from 1520-1620.
 Demographic and urban history, social structures, social stratification, interracial relations, and miscegenation.
 Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1975/76.)
 140. Early Latin American Economic History (4) A lecture-discussion course covering the period 1493-1640.
 Colonial economic structures, production, trade, the economic revolution in the New World and its world-wide impact.
 Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1975/76.)
 142. Independence in Latin America (4) Lecture-discussion course on the precedents, causes, development and consequences of political independence, covering the period 1790-1830.
 Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1975/76.)
 145. Machismo and Matriarchy: The Latin American Social Structure (4) The course will examine the social history of Latin America as the product of family structure and sexual mores.
 In addition to looking at the different settings in which the Latin American family evolved, the course will discuss the importance of miscegenation, the role of women, and the current social crisis of the region.
 Prerequisite: upperdivision standing or permission of the instructor.
-(Not to be offered 1975/76.)
-145Q.
-Violence and Instability in South America (4) See Colloquia, below.
 146A-B. A History of Mexico (4-4) From the Conquest through the Reforma, with special emphasis on social and cultural currents.
 The second quarter covers the period since 1876.
-Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1975/76.)
+Prerequisite: upperdivision standing or permission of the instructor.
+(Not to be offered 1976/77.)
 146Q.
 Topics in Spanish American History, 1810-1910 (4) See Colloquia, below.

 147. Cuba: From Colony to Socialist Republic (4) A lecture-discussion course on the historical roots of revolutionary Cuba, with special emphasis on the impact of the United States on the island's development and society.
-(Not to be offered 1975/76.)
+(Not to be offered 1976/77.)
 147Q.
 Topics in Spanish American History, since 1910 (4) See Colloquia, below.